 Why income tax — not estate tax — is now the most important planning conversation in Southwest Florida

-By Ed Wollman, Founder, Wollman, Gehrke & Associates, P.A.
+By Edward E. Wollman, Founder, Wollman, Gehrke & Associates, P.A.

 Ed Wollman has practiced estate and tax planning in Naples for 39 years.
 In this issue, he shares why the rules of the game have fundamentally changed — and what that means for your family.

 That world is gone.
-And if your estate plan was built around that old reality, it may be time for a serious conversation.
+If your estate plan was built around that old reality, it may be time for a serious conversation.

-Today, each individual can pass approximately $13–14 million free of federal estate tax.
+Today, each individual can pass approximately $15 million dollars of assets free of federal estate tax.
 For married couples, that figure effectively doubles.
-The result is that the vast majority of Southwest Florida families — including many with significant wealth — no longer face a meaningful estate tax exposure.
-But here's what most people don't realize: the strategies designed to avoid estate tax can actually create a much larger income tax bill for your heirs.
+The result is that the vast majority of Southwest Florida families, including many with significant wealth, no longer face a meaningful estate tax exposure.
+But here is what most people do not realize: the strategies designed to avoid estate tax can actually create a much larger income tax bill for your heirs.

-In my 39 years of practice, I've watched the entire center of gravity in estate planning shift.
+Our firm watched the entire center of gravity in estate planning shift.
 It used to be straightforward: the estate tax was the enemy, and the plan was to minimize it.
-Today, it's more nuanced — and the stakes of getting it wrong are just as high.
+Today, it is more nuanced and the stakes of getting it wrong are just as high.

 "It's a balance between whether you pay income tax, capital gains taxes, or estate taxes.
 When the differential in rates is so close, it becomes a timing issue."

 Getting that timing wrong is an expensive mistake.
-And for many families in Naples and Southwest Florida — particularly those who relocated from high-tax states like New York, New Jersey, or Illinois — the complexity runs even deeper.
+For many families in Naples and Southwest Florida, particularly those who relocated from high-tax states like New York, New Jersey, or Illinois, the complexity runs even deeper.
 Moving to Florida solved one problem: you eliminated state income tax on your earnings and your estate.
-But if you still own a vacation home in Connecticut, a business interest in New Jersey, or investment accounts funded during decades of working in a high-tax state, the income tax picture requires careful, deliberate planning.
+However, if you still own a vacation home in Connecticut, a business interest in New Jersey, or investment accounts funded during decades of working in a high-tax state, the income tax picture requires careful, deliberate planning.
 Florida residency is a powerful advantage.
-But it doesn't automatically solve the income tax problem buried inside a lifetime of accumulated wealth.
+It does not automatically solve the income tax problem buried inside a lifetime of accumulated wealth.

-Consider a straightforward example that I see regularly in my practice.
+Consider a straightforward example that we see regularly in my practice.
 A couple relocates to Naples after 35 years in the Northeast.
-They've done well — a $7 million portfolio, most of it in appreciated stocks and real estate they've owned for decades.
-Their basis — what they originally paid — is a fraction of what those assets are worth today.
+They have done well - a $7 million portfolio, most of it in appreciated stocks and real estate they have owned for decades.
+Their adjusted cost basis (what they originally paid, plus additions) is a fraction of what those assets are worth today.
 Under the old playbook, the instinct is to transfer those assets now, under the generous current exemption, to get them out of their estate.

-For a Naples family with $5–10 million in appreciated assets, the difference between these two approaches isn't theoretical.
-It can mean hundreds of thousands of dollars — sometimes more — that either stays in your family or goes to the government.
-There's usually a combination of transferring some assets during your lifetime and holding others until death that makes the most sense.
-But you've got to do a long-term plan — not a shoot-from-the-hip plan — to know which is which.
+For a Naples family with $5–10 million in appreciated assets, the difference between these two approaches is not theoretical.
+It can mean hundreds of thousands of dollars that either stays in your family or goes to the government.
+There is usually a combination of transferring some assets during your lifetime and holding others until death that makes the most sense.
+You have to create a long-term plan (not a shoot-from-the-hip plan) to know which one is best.

 The IRA Problem Nobody Wants to Talk About

-For many families in this demographic, the single largest asset on their balance sheet isn't their home or their investment portfolio.
-It's their IRA.
+For many families in this demographic, the single largest asset on their balance sheet is not their home or their non-retirement investment portfolio.
+It is their IRA.

 Traditional IRAs and 401(k)s have never been taxed.
-Every dollar that comes out — whether withdrawn by the original owner or inherited by a child — is treated as ordinary income and taxed accordingly.
+Every dollar that comes out, whether withdrawn by the original owner or inherited by a child, is treated as ordinary income and taxed accordingly.
 For decades, that was manageable.
-Retirees drew down their accounts gradually, staying in moderate tax brackets, and passed whatever remained to their children.
+Retirees and beneficiaries drew down their accounts gradually over their entire lifetime, staying in moderate tax brackets, and passed whatever remained to their children or grandchildren.

 Then the rules changed.
 Under the SECURE Act, most non-spouse beneficiaries are now required to fully distribute an inherited IRA within just 10 years.
 For a child inheriting a $1.5 million IRA while still in their peak earning years, that compressed timeline can push them into the highest federal tax brackets precisely when they can least afford it.
 A significant portion of what you spent a lifetime building gets handed to the IRS in a rush.

-The difference wasn't marginal.
-By keeping the full pre-tax amount working and growing — rather than investing what was left after a large tax hit — the long-term impact on his family's wealth was substantial.
+The difference was not marginal.
+By keeping the full pre-tax amount working and growing, the long-term impact on his family's wealth was substantial.
 Without that planning, a significant portion of a lifetime of savings would simply have disappeared into the tax system.
 This is the kind of outcome that proactive income tax planning makes possible.
-And it's the kind of outcome that almost never happens by accident.
+It is the kind of outcome that almost never happens by accident.

 Estate Planning Is Not Just for the Ultra-Wealthy

-One of the most costly misconceptions I encounter is the belief that estate planning is primarily about taxes — and therefore only relevant for the very wealthy.
-It isn't.
-And that misunderstanding causes families at every wealth level to delay planning that could protect everything they've built.
+One of the most costly misconceptions I encounter is the belief that estate planning is primarily about taxes and only relevant for the very wealthy.
+It is not.
+This misunderstanding causes families at every wealth level to delay planning that could protect everything they have built.

 "Estate planning is agnostic as to net worth.
 You first have to make sure your foundational documents are in place — so that if you get sick or pass away, everything is going to move smoothly and not end up with a large amount of expenses to administer your estate."

 For a family with $3 to $7 million in assets, the most important planning questions have nothing to do with estate taxes.
-They center on making sure a surviving spouse is financially protected, that assets reach children and grandchildren without costly delays, and that a period of incapacity — an illness, an accident, cognitive decline — doesn't leave your family scrambling.
+They center on making sure a surviving spouse is financially protected, that assets reach children and grandchildren without costly delays, and that during a period of incapacity — due to an illness, an accident, or cognitive decline — your family is not left scrambling.

 At our firm, every client engagement begins the same way: with a complete inventory of your financial life across seven key areas — financial planning, estate planning, wealth preservation, life insurance, cash flow management, long-term care, and philanthropic planning.
 We call it our Seven-Bucket Framework, and no strategy gets recommended until that full picture is clear.